 After taking home the crown, Fiona has been on tour around the country as well as making various TV appearances.
 She also spends her time being a doting grandmother to her adorable grandchildren.

 From her time on Neighbours as villain Izzy Hoyland to her electro-rock tunes as part of band, Rogue Traders, Nat has long been loved by Aussie fans.

 And her time in the jungle was no different.

 The always chipper camp-mate came third in season three of I’m A Celeb.

 Things haven’t slowed since, with the actress, singer and presenter reprising her role on Neighbours for a short time as well as making several other TV appearances.

-She's currently set to star in the Tony and Grammy Award winning jukebox musical Jagged Little Pill - inspired by Alanis Morissette's hit nineties album.
+She went on to star in Tony and Grammy Award winning jukebox musical Jagged Little Pill – inspired by Alanis Morissette’s hit nineties album.